HologramEducation/TUT-raspi-cellular-gateway/readme.md

 ➜ sudo nano gateway-cell.py
 ```

-Near the top add an import for the Hologram SDK, instantiate Hologram and connect to the network.
+Near the top add an import for the Hologram SDK and instantiate.

 ```python
 import time